dilner1/Portfolio_one/README.md

 - Desktop version is clearly out of line

-The issue stopped when I removed the display element, the natural flow of the page correted the mistake as it was already responsive.
+The issue stopped when I removed the display element, the natural flow of the page corrected the mistake as it was already responsive.
 This has taught me it is very easy to add unecessary code.

 I noticed  the radio input dots in the inquiery section were also slightly out of line with the text. the reason was I set the margin-left to 50%, this again looked correct on mobile but clearly not on a larger screen.
 Changing this to instead margin: 0 atuo; fixed the issue.